Appendix C - Appendix C to Subpart UUUUU of Part 63—PM Monitoring Provisions

 5.1 PM CEMS.

 5.1.1 Required QA Tests.
 Following initial certification, you must conduct periodic QA testing of each primary and (if applicable) redundant backup PM CEMS.
-The required QA tests and the PS that must be met are found in Procedure 2 of appendix F to part 60 of this chapter (Procedure 2).
+The required QA tests and the criteria that must be met are found in Procedure 2 of appendix F to part 60 of this chapter (Procedure 2).
 Except as otherwise provided in section 5.1.2 of this appendix, the QA tests shall be done at the frequency specified in Procedure 2.

 5.1.2 RRA and RCA Test Frequencies.